sirshuoshuo/Speech-Signal-Processing/labs/lab4/report.md

 ---
 ## Introduction
 In this lab course, we mainly focus on the **short-time-analysis** of speech signal.
-Which include **short time energy**, **short time zero-crossing** and **short time magnitude**.
-Moreover, in order to derive a short time speech segment(frame), different **window functions** are tested and used.
-The result shows that imparity in window type and window parameters functions differently in short time analysis relsults.
+Which include **short time energy**, **short time zero-crossing-rate** and **short time magnitude**.
+Moreover, in order to derive a short time speech segment(frame) with smooth edge, different **window functions** are tested and used.
+The result shows that imparity in window type and window parameters function differently in short time analysis relsults.

 ---